ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-In this tutorial, we introduce the continuous and binary Hierarchical Gaussian Filters and describe their application in the context of computational psychiatry research.
+In this tutorial, we introduce the continuous and binary Hierarchical Gaussian Filters and describe their application in computational psychiatry research.

-We start by reviewing the core principles on which the HGF is built: a generative model of embedded stochastic processes to describes hidden states of the world.
-In the first part, we review the mathematical description of such processes and how to implement them in Python.
+We start by reviewing the core principles on which the HGF is built: a generative model of embedded stochastic processes to describe hidden states of the world.
+In the first part, we review the mathematical description of such operations and how to implement them in Python.

-In the second part, we apply this model to real world data (weather dataset) by creating an agent that *uses* this model to filter sensory information and update internal beliefs about hidden states of the world.
+In the second part, we apply this model to real-world data (weather dataset) by creating an agent that *uses* this model to filter sensory information and update internal beliefs about hidden states of the world.
 We then try to apply Bayesian inference over some of the agent's parameters.

-In the third part we introduce the binary Hierarchical Gaussian filter and consider experimental designs familiar in reiforcement learning, where the agent tries to learn the association between stimuli, or the occurence of binary events.
-Then again,- we apply Bayesian inference, and try to compare the performamce of our model with alternative explanations of an agent's behaviours.
+In the third part, we introduce the binary Hierarchical Gaussian filter and consider experimental designs familiar in reinforcement learning, where the agent tries to learn the association between stimuli, or the occurrence of binary events.
+Then again,- we apply Bayesian inference and try to compare the performance of our model with alternative explanations of an agent's behaviours.

 +++